5 Marketing Ideas for the Easter Holidays

 Whether it’s an Easter egg hunt, a selfie contest, or a “write a caption to this photo” competition, this can really build a connection between the company and the public.
 Just don’t forget to promote this contest in all of the above-mentioned mediums.
 This might even get you some new followers.

 To go along with social media, you might want to consider running some paid ads, which could work really well.
-You can target the consumers precisely while also focusing on a campaign themes (like Easter!).
+You can target the consumers precisely while also focusing on the campaign theme (Easter!).

 Create the ad, set your budget, and check out how they perform regularly.
 You should even consider running multiple ads at the same time to test which ones are getting the most clicks (known as "A/B tests").
 Do certain images or texts work better than others?
 This information will be valuable for other holidays, but also for next year's Easter.